kevinchs0808/HyperSpark/README.md

 Image Credit: https://phoenixnap.com/kb/wp-content/uploads/2021/04/hadoop-spark-data-processing.png

 **Apache Hadoop** is well known for its **MapReduce** ability, where it performs **batch-processing** by mapping each partition of data across multiple nodes, and then aggregate the results from multiple nodes into 1 object.
 However, in Hadoop, it will always write every single intermediate data in every single operation **into the disk**, which may not be efficient.
 For this reason, you can see that Spark can execute tasks much faster (**100x in memory, 10x in disk**) than Hadoop [cited from https://www.analyticsvidhya.com/blog/2022/06/apache-spark-vs-hadoop-mapreduce-top-7-differences/#:~:text=Apache%20Spark%20is%20very%20much,every%20Map%20or%20Reduce%20action.].
 However, Spark may not work efficiently when it needs to hancle data that is much larger than the given RAM memory, and RAM is usually much more expensive than SSD/HDD.
-Hence, if for example, your priority is to maximize scalability and to minimize cost, and care less about speed, Hadoop may be the better option.
+Hence, if for example, your priority is to **maximize scalability** and **to minimize cost**, and **care less about speed**, Hadoop may be the better option.
 However, take note that you will need to use external Machine Learning libraries as Hadoop does not support functionalities other than batch-processing.
 Additionally, it can only be implemented in **Java**.

 ## Scala vs Python